-We work with the industry and government to maximise the economic recovery of UK oil and gas and support the UK government in its drive to reach net zero greenhouse gas emissions by 2050.
+We work with the industry and government on the economic recovery of UK oil and gas and support the UK government in its drive to reach net zero greenhouse gas emissions by 2050

 The OGA is fully committed to enabling the achievement of the UK government's commitment to reach net zero emissions by 2050